xyflow/react-flow-docs/docs/guides/testing.md

 sidebar_position: 10
 ---

 There are plenty of options to test a React application.
 If you are using React Flow, we recommend to use [Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/).
 React Flow needs to measure nodes in order to render edges and for that relies on rendering DOM elements.

+## Using Cypress or Playwright

-If you are using cypress or playwright, no additional setup is needed.
+If you are using Cypress or Playwright no additional setup is needed.
+You can refer to the getting started guide for [Cypress here](https://docs.cypress.io/guides/getting-started/installing-cypress) and for [Playwright here](https://playwright.dev/docs/intro).

 ## Using Jest